Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M01L03_Set_Up_Environment.md

     - On the next tab, leave all selections to default and click **Save** again.

 3. Your **Practice** environment should now show in the list of Environments.
-You may also see other students' environments in this list with their individual prefixes; only work within your Practice environment.

 4. Your environment may take a few minutes to provision.
 Refresh the page if needed.
 When your environemnt is prepared, select your **Practice** environment by clicking on the ellipses next to its name to expand the drop down menu and select **Settings.**